 About the Wonder House

 The Wonder House is located in Bartow, Florida- an hour from both Tampa and Orlando- and only 20 minutes south of Lakeland!
+The Wonder House is currently a full time private residence opening up for historic tours on a limited basis.

 The Wonder House was built by Conrad Schuck, a visionary inventor and builder originally from Pennsylvania.
 The house stands four stories tall, with an additional two stories underground.
 The Wonder House was made from Schuck’s own blend of concrete reinforced with steel, and inlaid with glass and tile mosaics.
 The house featured many time saving devices like delayed light switches, a laundry chute and inventions including air conditioning in the 1920s!